 The Hunting Hollow entrance and Coyote Creek gate are located on the south-west edge of the park on Gilroy Hot Springs Road in Gilroy.
 There are no car camping sites here, but you can enter for the day or backpack into the park from either of them.
 You must park at the Hunting Hollow entrance since there is no parking at the Coyote Creek gate.

 Dogs are not allowed beyond the Hunting Hollow entrance and Coyote Creek gate.
 No drinking water is available in this area, so be sure to bring what you'll need.

 The Dowdy Ranch Visitor Center, accessed by the Bell's Station Gate off Pacheco Pass Highway, provides seasonal, weekend, day use access to the south-east section of the Park.
+It is located approximately 7 miles North of Bell Station entrance.
 The Dowdy Ranch Visitor Center was dedicated and opened on May 19, 2007.
-It will usually be open during the late spring, summer and early fall and as staffing is available.
-Drinking water is available at the visitor center.
+Drinking water is always available at the visitor center.